 '''

 import os

+1

 import sys

+2

+3

 from holoscan.core import Application

+4

 from holoscan.operators import HolovizOp, VideoStreamReplayerOp

+5

+6

 sample_data_path = os.environ.get("HOLOSCAN_INPUT_PATH", "../data")

+7

+8

+0

 class VideoReplayerApp(Application):

 10

 """Example of an application that uses the operators defined above.

+11

 12

 This application has the following operators:

-14
+13

+'''

-VideoStreamReplayerOp
+''' VideoStreamReplayerOp

 - HolovizOp

-16

-17

 The VideoStreamReplayerOp reads a video file and sends the frames to the HolovizOp.

-18

 The HolovizOp displays the frames.

-19

-20

-21
+.....

 def compose(self):

-22

-video_dir = os.path.join(sample_data_path, "racerx")
+video_dir = os.path.join(sample_data_path, "endoscopy", "video")

-23

 if not os.path.exists(video_dir):

-24

 raise ValueError(f"Could not find video data: {video_dir=}")

-25

 Define the replayer and holoviz operators

-27

 replayer = VideoStreamReplayerOp(

 self, name="replayer", directory=video_dir, self.kwargs("replayer")

-29
+)

 visualizer = HolovizOp(self, name="holoviz", self.kwargs("holoviz"))

-31

 Define the workflow

-33

 self.add_flow(replayer, visualizer, {("output", "receivers")})

-34

-35

-36

-def main(config_file):
+if name == "main":

+config_file = os.path.join(os.path.dirname(file), "video_replayer.yaml")

+if len(sys.argv) >= 2:

+config_file = sys.argv[1]

 app = VideoReplayerApp()

-38

-if the --config command line argument was provided, it will override this config

-39

-→file

 app.config(config_file)

-40

 app.run()

-41

-42

-43

-if name == "main":

-config_file = os.path.join(os.path.dirname(file), "video_replayer.yaml")

-45

-main(config_file=config_file)

 '''

-- The built-in VideoStreamReplayerOp and HolovizOp operators are imported on line 5. - We create an instance of VideoStreamReplayerOp named "replayer" with parameters initialized from the YAML configuration file using self.kwargs() (lines 28-30).

-- For the python script, the path to the gxf entity video data is not set in the application configuration file but determined by the code on lines 7 and 23 and is passed directly as the "directory" argument (line 29).
+- The built-in VideoStreamReplayerOp and HolovizOp operators are imported on line 5. - We create an instance of VideoStreamReplayerOp named "replayer" with parameters initialized from the YAML configuration file using self.kwargs() (lines 28-30). - For the python script, the path to the gxf entity video data is not set in the application configuration file but determined by the code on lines 7 and 23 and is passed directly as the "directory" argument (line 29).
 This allows more flexibility for the user to run the script from any directory by setting the HOLOSCAN_INPUT_PATH directory (line 7). - We create an instance of HolovizOp named "holoviz" with parameters initialized from the YAML configuration file using self.kwargs() (line 31). - The "output" port of "replayer" operator is connected to the "receivers" port of the "holoviz" operator and defines the application workflow (line 34). - The application's YAML configuration file contains the parameters for our operators, and is loaded on line 45.
 If no argument is passed to the python script, the application looks for a file with the name "video_replayer.yaml" in the same directory as the script (line 39), otherwise it treats the argument as the path to the app's YAML configuration file (lines 41-42).

-Running the application should bring up video playback of the video referenced in the YAML file.
+Running the application should bring up video playback of the surgical video referenced in the YAML file.